 If you want to grab a box lunch and head into the parks, this is the place.
 This local sandwich shop, bakery, and coffee shop has been serving Moab locals and visitors for over 20 years.
 Everything here is top notch!
 On the day we went hiking in Arches National Park, we picked up a few sandwiches, a green salad, chips, and drinks to take with us.
 We ordered the Moenkopi sandwich, Entrada sandwich, Kayenta Sandwich, RRB (Turkey, Bacon, Ham) Club sandwich, and a garden salad.
 As you can see from the pictures below, the sandwiches are huge and the freshly baked bread they’re served on is fantastic!
 Oh and this was the first time I’d ever had Prickly Pear Pellegrino.
 Let’s just say now that I’m home, I’m ordering it via Amazon.

+This is one of the Moab restuarants that allows you to order ahead for pick up.
 It was recommended that we pre-order for a morning pick up and we did.
 We arrived about ten after the bakery opened and there were already quite a few people inside either dining in or waiting on their to go orders.
 Our order was ready to go when I arrived at the register and so we were off to see Arches National Park in no time.
 In hindsight, I wish I had room for dessert that day.
 All of Red Rock Bakery’s baked goods get rave reviews on Yelp and Facebook.
 Next time!

 On a non food note: I just wanted to share the art that is featured inside the Red Rock Bakery.
 The bakery features the work of local artists on its walls.
 When I was picking up our lunch, a local artist was busy creating a new piece.